visual literacy | Visual Literacy | Teaching Visual Literacy and Visual Texts in the Classroom | literacyideas.com

 3. What Is The Image Trying To Tell Us?

-This third aspect peels back another level of meaning to get to the overall message underlying the image.
+This third aspect peels back another level of meaning to get to the image’s overall message.
 This question asks the students to delve into the intentions of the image-maker themselves.
-The genre of the image will be of significance here too, as the student considers the nature of the image as art, entertainment, advertisement or a fusion of the various genres.
+The genre of the image will be of significance here, too, as the student considers the nature of the image as art, entertainment, advertisement or a fusion of the various genres.

-Tap into the power of imagery in your classroom to get your students to master INFERENCE as AUTHORS and CRITICAL THINKERS.
+Tap into the power of imagery in your classroom to master INFERENCE as AUTHORS and CRITICAL THINKERS.

-This YEAR LONG 500+ PAGE unit is packed with robust opportunities for your students to develop the critical skill of inference through fun imagery and powerful thinking tools, and graphic organizers.
+This YEAR-LONG 500+ PAGE unit is packed with robust opportunities for your students to develop the critical skill of inference through fun imagery, powerful thinking tools, and graphic organizers.

 Activities for the Teaching of Visual Literacy in the Classroom